AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 (without gravity).

 Using the principle of equivalence, it is possible to generalize all the physical laws of the special theory of relativity (where the Minkowski spacetime is planar) to curved spacetime, ie to the presence of a gravitational field.
-The method described in the previous paragraph leads directly to this: to divide spacetime into sufficiently small areas in which the curvature can be neglected, to apply physical laws of planar spacetime in these areas (ie STR formulated for general reference frames) and finally to fold this "mosaic" in the resulting global situation.
+The method described in the previous paragraph leads to a straightforward approach: to divide spacetime into sufficiently small areas in which the curvature can be neglected, to apply physical laws spacetime in these areas (ie STR formulated for general reference frames) and finally to fold this of planar "mosaic" in the resulting global situation.

 We can illustrate this general procedure with simple examples.
-Consider a test particle (mass m , which are not explicitly not applied) moving in the gravitational field, that is at time t is in svìtobodì P .
-If we introduce at point P a locally inertial reference system S ~ with Cartesian space-time coordinates x ~ i related to the eigenvalue t of the test particle by the relation d t 2 = - (1 / c 2 ) h ik dx ~ i dx ~ k, there will be a "weightlessness" state without gravity field in this system at time t in the vicinity of the test particle, and a special theory of relativity will apply locally.
+Consider a test particle (mass m , which are not explicitly not applied) moving in a given gravitational field, which at time t is in world-point P. If we introduce at point P a locally inertial reference system S~ with Cartesian space-time coordinates x~ i related to the owen time t of the test particle by the relation dt2 = - (1/c2) hik dx~ i dx~ k, there will be a "weightlessness" state without gravity field in this system at time t in the vicinity of the test particle, and a special theory of relativity will apply locally.
 The equations of motion of the test particle in this locally inertial system will therefore be (uniform rectilinear motion)

 d 2 x ~ i / d t 2 = 0 . | (2.5a) |

-If we go as in §2.1 from the system S ~ to the general non-inertial frame of reference S with space-time coordinates x i related to the time itself by the relation
+If we go as in §2.1 from the system S~ to the general non-inertial frame of reference S with space-time coordinates x i related to the own time by the relation

 the equation of motion (2.5a) is transformed into the form of the geodetic equation